PASSIVE AND ACTIVE VIBRATION ISOLATION SYSTEMS

 Let us consider the work of passive vibration isolation system by the example of a suspension bracket of the automobile.
 In any suspension bracket there are elastic elements, which soften pushes and impacts of the road.
 Other not less important element of a suspension bracket is the shock-absorber -- the device which is intended to terminate excited the oscillation.
 Many drivers think that shock-absorbers is only the means to maintain comfort.
 Actually functions of this element of a suspension bracket are directly connected to maintenance of contact of a wheel with road, i.e. with controllability of the automobile and traffic safety.

 Animation shows that too hard suspension system of a car results in throwing of the car on unevenness of the road, while too soft suspension system will swing the car, which results in lost of the contact between the wheels and the road.
-Whether you have a Mercedes or a lower price vehicle or even if you buy expensive or low price Accord car parts, keeping your suspension system is a vital part of car maintenance, and you should worry as much or more about safety as about price.
 On the other hand too strong damping also has the negative consequences.
 Figure shows transmissibility of the passive vibration isolation system for three damping coefficients related as 1 (blue): 3 (green): 10 (red).
 We can see in the figure that when the value of damping is big the vibration isolation properties of the system are practically vanish, while when the damping is week the considerable resonance peak is observed.
 The optimum value of damping corresponds to the case when the amplitude of oscillation increases only insignificantly (<3 dB) near to resonant frequency (green line).
 Such value of damping was chosen for computer simulations shown below.

 Motions of a suspension bracket caused by roughnesses of the road are of various character, from individual pushes to periodic oscillation.
 For this reason shock-absorbers have to satisfy different and mutually exclusive characteristics.
 For example, on a wavy road the resonance oscillation can be excited and dash-pots have to provide the maximal damping to keep contact of the wheels to road.
 At unitary sharp pushes the damping should be minimal to soften them as much as possible.
 Therefore parameters of a spring and dash-pot have to be carefully calibrated.
 If the shock-absorber is serviceable, then the amplitude of oscillation has to diminish 5 times after 2 periods of oscillation.
 Push a corner of the car in vertical direction.
 If the car makes no more than one oscillation, this does not speak yet about serviceability of shock-absorbers.
 But if there are several oscillations of a car, then it is time to change the shock-absorbers.